aws-samples/serverless-patterns/lambda-sqs-best-practices-cdk/README.md

    - X-Ray tracing
 3. A CloudWatch Dashboard for operational monitoring
-4. Least priviledge permissions implemented on roles and policies
+4. Least priviledge permissions implemented on roles and policies Navigate to IAM --> Roles --> LambdaSqsBestPracticesCdk-BatchProcessingLambdaFunc-** and review the Managed and customer inline policies.
 <img src="./resources/Least-priviledge.png" alt="Architecture" width="100%"/>
 [ ensured by implemeting individual inline policies with only required permissions added to role ]

 The Lambda function: